 Subhrendu K. Pattanayak is a Professor of Public Policy, Environmental Economics and Global Health at Duke University.

-Erin is a professor of forest economics and coordinator of international programs in the Department of Forestry and Environmental Resources at North Carolina State University, and a research associ
+Erin is a professor of forest economics and coordinator of international programs in the Department of Forestry and Environmental Resources at North Carolina State University, research associa

 Remidius Denis Ruhinduka is a EfD research fellow and a lecturer at the department of Economics, University of Dar es Salaam.
 His research work focuses on various aspects of development economics with special focus on the adoption and impact of Environmental friendly technology in developing countries.
 With special interest on behavioral and experimental economics,